Angelo2016/HTML5-canvas-matrix-digital-rain/README.md

 For a pure javascript alternative (ie. for browsers that don't implement the HTML5 canvas element properly/at all), check out my previous html/js matrix script, jQuery Matrix Digital Rain: https://github.com/koroshiya/jquery-matrix-digital-rain
 *Note: contrary to the title, my previous script does not require jquery (anymore).

+Hi koroshiya,

+I would like to have a gif file (400x400) with your matrix animation but just changing the font for Kogaion SC FR v3.9.
+You can contact me at contact@unoa.info or Angelo2016.
+Thanks.